 But now we have two states which are basically the same.
-Replace intent plugin will rename all incoming requests intents from ZipCodeOnlyIntent to ZipCodeIntent.
+Replace Intent plugin will rename all incoming requests intents from ZipCodeOnlyIntent to ZipCodeIntent.

-Cloudwatch plugin
+CloudWatch plugin

-It logs a CloudWatch metric when the skill catches an error.
+It logs a CloudWatch metric when the skill catches an error or success execution.